-"Overall, most analyses do not provide evidence of associations between either working or living at Camp Lejeune or TCE, PCE, benzene, or vinyl chloride exposures at Camp Lejeune and NHL overall or any NHL subtype.
+Overall, most analyses do not provide evidence of associations between either working or living at Camp Lejeune or TCE, PCE, benzene, or vinyl chloride exposures at Camp Lejeune and NHL overall or any NHL subtype.
 Almost all risk estimates were less than or close to 1.
-The few reported statistically significant risk estimates were not consistently reported across analyses of the Camp Lejeune population, and all were <1."
-(Goodman, 2025).
+The few reported statistically significant risk estimates were not consistently reported across analyses of the Camp Lejeune population, and all were <1.
+(Goodman, 2025)

-■ In addition, as discussed in Section 5, based on a comprehensive review of the best available and most current epidemiology and animal studies, Dr. Goodman (2025) concludes that the scientific evidence does not support a causal association between TCE, PCE, benzene, vinyl chloride, or 1,2-tDCE exposure and NHL.
+• In addition, as discussed in Section 5, based on a comprehensive review of the best available and most current epidemiology and animal studies for TCE, PCE, benzene, and vinyl chloride exposures and NHL, Dr. Goodman (2025) concludes that the scientific evidence does not support a causal association between TCE, PCE, benzene, vinyl chloride, or 1,2-tDCE exposure and NHL.

-As discussed in my report (Section 6), applying standard risk assessment methodology (i.e., considering exposure concentrations in addition to exposure frequency and duration for the plaintiff), the excess lifetime cancer risks estimated for Mr. Carter's exposures do not exceed US EPA's acceptable cancer risk range.
+As discussed in my report (Section 6), applying standard risk assessment methodology (i.e., considering exposure concentrations in addition to exposure frequency and duration for the plaintiff), and considering reasonable mess hall exposure assumptions, the excess lifetime cancer risks estimated for Mr. Davis's exposures do not exceed US EPA's acceptable cancer risk range.

-Therefore, Dr. Reynolds' and Dr. Hu's expert reports do not change my opinions, as discussed in my report and summarized in Section 10, regarding Mrs. Carter's claim that Mr. Carter's exposures from Camp Lejeune were the cause of his NHL.
+Therefore, Dr. Reynolds' and Dr. Hoppe's expert reports do not change my opinions, as discussed in my report and summarized in Section 10, regarding Mr. Davis's claim that exposures from Camp Lejeune are the cause of his NHL.